Ride-The-Lightning/RTL/README.md

 ### <a name="prereq"></a>Prerequisites
 Please ensure that you have completed the installation of LND lightning node.

-Its recommended to run this application on testnet, untill the aplha testing phase is over.

 The application also requires Node.js, which can be downloaded from the below location:

 https://nodejs.org/en/download/